aliborji/ChatGPT_Failures/list.md

 - The trophy didn’t fit in the suitcase because it was too small.
 What was too small?
 - My son said since the laptop didn't fit in the black briefcase, there was no way it will fit in the brown briefcase.
 Which briefcase is smaller then?
 - I'm in my car, in my garage.
 All of a sudden, I slam my foot on the brakes.
 What happens?
 - I'm frying an egg, but when I flip the egg I use too much force.
 What happens?
-What part of the egg is breaking?
-- I'm frying an egg, but when I flip the egg I use too much force.
-What happens?
 - Suppose I see my friend on the other side of a lake from me, standing at the water's edge, and I see her reflection in the water.
 Will her reflection look inverted left-right or up-down?
 - If I tie a string to a toy truck, and push the string, what happens to the truck?